 By Nolan P. Smith

-(Adelanto)—It is time once again for one of the High Desert’s most well known and exciting fundraisers as the Adelanto Chamber of Commerce has officially kicked off its High Desert Diva competition.
+(Adelanto)—One of the High Desert’s most well known and exciting fundraisers is still going strong as the Adelanto Chamber of Commerce’ High Desert Diva competition races towards the finish line.

 The contest has women from all across the High Desert chose a non-profit to represent as they campaign for the coveted title of High Desert Diva.
 Now in its 5th year, the contest has helped various non-profits, as well raise funds for the scholarship fund through the chamber.